Flex@Pitt Hybrid Classroom Technology

 Flex @ Pitt is an instructional model that accommodates both in-person and remote instructors and students.
 Pitt Information Technology and the University Center for Teaching and Learning are implementing hybrid classroom technology needed to facilitate this model.

-Hybrid classroom technology is being installed in more than 200 locations across the Pittsburgh campus that are scheduled through the Office of the University Registrar.
+Hybrid classroom technology is available in more than 160 locations across the Pittsburgh campus that are scheduled through the Office of the University Registrar.
 These include:

 - Non-traditional learning spaces, such as administrative or recreational areas